City Pier A: Interior

 Originally, most of the ground floor was a unified space, except for the westernmost 38 ft and the easternmost 48 ft of the ground story, where a central hallway divided each end into multiple rooms.
 The New York City Police Department (NYPD) was housed on the northern side of the ground floor, while the New York City Department of Docks was on the southern side.
-The second story contained a 200 ft hallway flanked by the Dock Department's offices.
+The second story included a 200 ft hallway flanked by the Dock Department's offices.
 The NYPD used a 70 by 70 ft watch tower on the southwestern corner of the second floor, and the Department of Docks had a 41 by 36.5 ft record room at the eastern end.

-The interior of the building contains an Art Deco-style room that was used as the Docks Commissioner's office.
+The building contains an Art Deco-style room that was used as the Docks Commissioner's office.
 This room is an octagonal space on the second floor with teakwood paneling, and it remained largely intact in the 2010s.
 When the building was converted into a restaurant in 2014, the first story was remodeled after a German beer hall; there were outdoor dining areas on either side of this beer hall.
 The second floor became a multi-room restaurant space with a cocktail bar.
 The restaurant space included a bar measuring 128 ft long, as well as a stained-glass chandelier with the letter "A".
 The third floor became an event space.